samatar26/Youtube-Redux-App/README.md

 # Codestorms-Youtube-App
 ![travis](https://travis-ci.org/Samatar26/codestorms-youtube-app.svg?branch=staging)
 [![codecov](https://codecov.io/gh/Samatar26/codestorms-youtube-app/branch/staging/graph/badge.svg)](https://codecov.io/gh/Samatar26/codestorms-youtube-app)
+An app using the youtube Api which allows you to view the most watched videos of the past and also search through Youtube. https://www.codestorms-youtube-app.surge.sh

+### Tech Stack:
+- UI: React
+- State: Redux
+- MiddleWare: Redux-Promise
+- Styling: Styled-Components
+- Testing: Jest

 ### Hosting your React App on a domain
 Because the React app doesn't have a backend, you can't host your app on something like Heroku.